The Ugly Duchess: John Tenniel's illustration in Alice's Adventures in Wonderland

 Many scholars today believe that Matsys influenced John Tenniel's illustration of the Duchess in Alice's Adventures in Wonderland.
 Author Lewis Carroll did not explicitly describe the Duchess's face in his book.
 Carroll described the character in chapter nine, stating "Alice did not much like keeping so close to her: first, because the Duchess was very ugly; and secondly, because she was exactly the right height to rest her chin upon Alice’s shoulder, and it was an uncomfortably sharp chin."
 Rather than finding inspiration in Carroll's writing, Tenniel turned to the portrait of The Ugly Duchess.
 There are differences, Tenniel softened some of the harshness found in Matsys's work.
 Tenniel's Duchess has a lower headdress, and the large ears, leathery neck and breasts prominent in the original portrait, are concealed.
 Tenniel presents an ugly woman, but not a frightening one.
-She will upset children, much like the one she is holding in the illustration, but she will not scare them like her predecessor.
+She will upset children, much like the one she is holding in the illustration and the girl (Alice) who is looking at her and also talking to her, but she will not scare them like her predecessor.